 Under Greek company law, board members are liable for any fault committed in the management of the company's affairs.
 In practice, the general meeting of shareholders often adopts a resolution limiting board members' liability or protecting them from liability for actions or resolutions taken during the past financial year.
 Since 2007, this strict liability regime has been somewhat eased by the business judgement rule which protects board members from liability as long as they can be shown to have acted as prudent businessmen (i.e. their business decisions were reasonable and taken in good faith, on the basis of adequate information and with the sole purpose of serving the company's interests).
-One of the aims of the Code is to provide board members with a framework for meeting the standard of the prudent businessman in the management of the company's affairs.
-For this purpose, the Code identifies the key duties and responsibilities of board members towards the company, such as the duty to avoid and be transparent about conflicts of interest with the company, the duty to protect the confidentiality of information and the duty to defend the company's competitiveness.
-The Code requires board members to perform their duties with integrity, objectivity and professionalism, and devote sufficient time to the fulfilment of their responsibilities.
-Accordingly, and in line with best practice, the Code recommends limiting the number of board appointments of board members in other unaffiliated publicly listed companies and emphasises the need to provide shareholders with information on the diligence of board members.
+Independent board members have the right to submit to the general meeting of shareholders statements and reports, independently from those submitted by the board, if they consider necessary.